-Since Q2 2019, Santander has created a new reporting unit, Santander Global Platform, which includes the group's digital services.
-As of the end of June 2019, this new unit reported losses amounting to €51 million, compared with €23 million a year earlier.
-Losses at the corporate centre were substantial in June 2019 (€1.1 billion, +25% compared with the same period a year earlier) largely because of a higher cost of foreign-currency hedging and issuance activities.
+In Q2 2019, Santander created a new reporting unit, Santander Global Platform, which includes the group's digital services.
+As of year-end 2019, this new unit reported losses amounting to €120 million, compared with losses of €54 million a year earlier.
+Losses at the corporate centre were substantial in 2019 (€2.1 billion, +24% compared with that in 2018), largely because of the higher cost of foreign-currency hedging and issuance activities.